So it turns out I wasn’t having a baby girl but a baby boy instead!

 - Stanley knife (optional if you need to cut your hoop size down)

-1. If you can only find a large hula hoop, undo the staples that hold the two ends together and cut it down to your preferred size.
+1. Hula hoops come in a range of sizes and ideally you want a small hoop for this DIY.
+If you can only find a large hula hoop, undo the staples that hold the two ends together.
+Then cut it down to your preferred size.
 I removed approximately 30cm of tube to make the hoop smaller.
-If you can find a smaller hula hoop, you won’t need to do this step.

 3. Now it’s time to cut your fabric.
 You will need:

 - 4 x 2.5m lengths (my ceiling height is 2.7m so cutting the fabric at this length means it will touch the ground but if you have lower or higher ceilings, you will need to adjust the length.
-If you’re unsure, make the canopy a tad longer as you can always remove excess length at the end but you cannot add it!)
+If you’re unsure, make the canopy a tad longer.
+You can always remove excess length at the end but you cannot add it!)

 - 1 x 1m diameter circle.

 4. Overlock the edges of the fabric you just cut as shown in the diagram above i.e. around the circle and each side of the lengths you cut.
-If you do not have an overlocker, you could create a small seam or select a fabric that doesn’t fray and just leave the edges as they are.
+If you do not have an overlocker, you could create a small seam.
+You can also select a fabric that doesn’t fray and just leave the edges as they are.

 5. Hand sew the fabric circle around the hula hoop to create the tent on top.
 The circumference of the fabric is larger than the circumference of the hoop so you will need to scrunch it a little as you sew — the excess fabric is important though as it will give the pitch at the top of your canopy.